 Three what again?
 That was you being skeptical of men huh?

 Haha!
 Too soon right?
 Well it wasn’t intended to go that fast.
 I went to his place one Sunday afternoon.
 It rained pitchforks later that evening so I didn’t go back home.
 On returning the next day my mom was mad.
 So mad you wouldn’t tell between her and a bull with a cloth on his face.
 She asked me to go back to wherever I had been.
 My mom is a very rough woman.
-If she says go back, please go back or receive a good beating with a black mamba my dad had in his closet, for having slept out.
-I wasn’t ready for a beating plus of course I have always been a hopeless romantic and I was craving in want of marriage.
+If she says go back, she means that.
+Truth is, I didn’t go back because mom said.
+I am a hopeless romantic and I was craving in want of marriage.
 So of course I chose going back.

 He received me and assured me all was going to be well.
 He had rented a single room built of cheap iron sheet.
 Those houses looked like me.
 No health no flesh.
 Just standing on old wood that looked like it was about to breath their last.
 That wasn’t a problem though.
 I was in love.
 We stayed a month then went for my son.
 He loved my son.
 He treat him right as though he was his own.
 Years later we had a daughter.
 He was obsessed with her.
 At some point I began to feel the change in his relationship with my son.
 As though he was picking on him every so often.
 He started neglecting him and beating his ass for the slightest mess.
 He was often mad at him for no reason.
 I left the marriage.
 I went back to my parents for a while to see if he would reconsider.
 He did.
 We reconciled but this time, I returned without my son.
 I left him with my parents.
 They loved him even more than I did.
 And they’ve done an amazing job with him to date.

 How was that for you?